pensjonatus/flash-fiction/blog/cemetery-moment.md

 ---
-title: 'Cemetery Moment'
+title: Cemetery Moment
 date: '2014-11-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 He stood over the grave.
 It was a sunny day, the grass was green, the birds were